RESOURCES DURING COVID-19

 A Will for the Woods, full-length documentary about a dying physician’s wish for a green burial that led a cemetery to turn a wooded section slated to be cleared for conventional graves into a natural burial site.
 Profiles the US green burial movement.
 See a trailer here

-F. SOCIAL AND OTHER OPPORTUNITIES
+H. SOCIAL OPPORTUNITIES

 Death Cafe Twin Cities: a not-for-profit social franchise and international movement to “increase awareness of death with a view to helping people make the most of their (finite) lives.”